hidayatarg/Learn-EntityFramework-Core/Readme.md

 Inside the visual studio, from here you can see you local db and find that the database is created.
 As you can see Entity Framework has made the Id field as primary key by convenction.

 >Note: In real life senarios you will have to use migrations.
-Generally It is not a good idea to delete the whole database to change its structure
+Generally It is not a good idea to delete the whole database
+to change its structure

+## Migrations and Why we need them
+It is not efficient to drop the database and all its data everytime you need to make a change.
+Forexample if we have to add the phone number field to the contact table we need to drop the database and start the application so it could create the database for us.
+In the production you cannot drop a database each time when you add extra fields to it. `The only way will be changing the production database manually by SQL commands (Which is a bad idea).`

+If you manually update the production database using SQL command, you have to update the models inside the program manually too.
+If one of them fails you database fail to sync with source.
+### What are Migrations
+	-Migrations are files generated by EF Core based on your models.
+	-Reads your model and created files according to it.
+	-Migrations keep the models and the database in sync.
+	-Edit database without losing data.
+	-Provide a way to Roll Back to previous version.
+	-It is a version control for your database.